facial implantsThe goal of facial implants is to restore, enhance or create attractive structural foundation to the face.

 Terminology Notes for Facial Implants

 RELATED PROCEDURESFacial implants impart bony structure.
 Soft tissue augmentation or implantation, on the other hand, generally consists of injected “fillers” that smooth contours, fine lines, folds and wrinkles.
+These include:

 - Long-lasting fillers which include Fat transfer and Artefill® .
 These can provide beautiful and natural results from semi-permanent to permanent, depending on a variety of factors